openenergymonitor/guide/source/setup/index.markdown

  -  Receive data via low power RF (433Mhz) from emonTx or emonTH
  -  Local & Remote Emoncms logging
  -  Runs same software stack as emonPi
- -  More involved than emonPi since there is no LCD screen to display local IP address or shut-down button
+ -  No LCD screen to display local IP address or shut-down button
  -  Knowledge of SSH is essential

 <p><small>Raspberry Pi is a registered trademark of the <a href="https://www.raspberrypi.org/about/">Raspberry Pi Foundation</a></small></p>